Zaneham/Ternary_inference/paper/PAPER.md

 All benchmarks pass for mathematical equivalence, numerical stability, and output quality.

-The balanced ternary number system, developed by Brusentsov in 1958, offers a fundamentally different approach to neural network computation—one that the AI industry has overlooked for 60 years.
+The balanced ternary number system, developed by Brusentsov in 1958, offers a fundamentally different approach to neural network computation, one that the AI industry has overlooked for 60 years.

 We release our implementation as open source and invite the community to explore this alternative computational paradigm.